Sautéed Vegetables

 How To Sauté Vegetables

-1. Start by heating up olive oil or any neutral oil in a skillet.
+1. Start the cooking process by heating up olive oil or any neutral oil in a non-stick skillet or large sauté pan.

-2. Add chopped onions and saute until translucent.
+2. Add chopped onions into the hot skillet and saute until translucent.

-3. Add minced garlic and sauté to release its flavor.
+3. Add fresh minced garlic and sauté to release its flavor on the bottom of the pan.
+The garlic will caramelize and turn into little browned bits; be careful not to burn it.
 Also, add red pepper flakes if using and stir so it releases its flavor.

 Sautéing onions in pot

-4. Add the vegetables to the pot starting with the hardest vegetable.
-Let the hard vegetable cook for 30 seconds to one minute before adding the softer ones.
+4. Add the vegetables to the pot.
+Let the hard vegetables cook for 30 seconds to one minute before adding the rest of the vegetables.
+By adding the harder vegetables with the longest cooking time first, the hard and softer vegetables will all have the same tenderness by the end of cooking.

 Brussel sprouts in pot